List of places of worship in Portsmouth: Other Protestant denominations

 Jubilee Church in Southsea is used by an independent Pentecostal congregation.

 Another of Britain's major Nonconformist denominations, the United Reformed Church, was founded in 1972 when the Congregational Church and Presbyterian Church of England merged.
 Only three congregations still meet in the city—at Buckland (Kingston Road), Drayton and Milton—although several more were active at the time of the union, and Congregationalist worship in the city began in 1754 at a chapel called The Tabernacle on Orange Street, supplemented by a "splendid Georgian chapel" on King Street.
 Neither survived into the 20th century.
 Former Congregational church buildings at Southsea (Victoria Road South) and Buckland (Sultan Road), the latter built in 1956, closed in the early 21st century and are now in alternative use.
 Also in Southsea, Christ Church on Ashburton Road has been demolished.
 The Drayton church now shares a building with the local Methodist congregation.

 Many smaller Christian denominations and groups are also represented in the city.
 Pentecostal congregations meet at the Oasis Church (Elim Pentecostal), a converted cinema used since 1930; Jubilee Church (independent), a former Primitive Methodist chapel reopened in its new guise in 1948, and the King's Church (Assemblies of God).
 King's Church is now based at the former Anglican church of St Peter in Somerstown but can trace its history back to the Hebron Pentecostal Church, a "small hall" on Margate Road in Southsea.
 The Redeemed Christian Church of God, a Pentecostal church of African origin, moved from smaller premises into the former St Wilfrid's Church in 2024.
 There has been a Quaker presence in Portsmouth since 1650, but the city's Quaker community is not as large as that of Southampton.
 Meetings take place at a converted house in Hilsea, which replaced a tin tabernacle near used earlier in the 20th century.
 Seventh-day Adventists worship in a former Anglican mission hall in North End; their former church became a Sikh gurdwara in the 1970s.
 Spiritualists established a worshipping community in the city in 1901.
 The present temple in Southsea dates from 1937, and another exists in Fratton.
 Jehovah's Witnesses have worshipped locally since the early 20th century, but their first permanent Kingdom Hall in Southsea dates from 1951 and was supplemented by another in Copnor (registered in 1969).
-There are several churches with an Evangelical or Open Brethren character: Gospel halls in Copnor and Drayton, the non-denominational City Life Church, Eastney Evangelical Free Church, Cornerstone Church Portsmouth and the Langstone Church, a Christian fellowship in Milton (registered in 1967 and 1983 respectively).
+There are several churches with an Evangelical or Open Brethren character: Gospel halls in Copnor and Drayton, the non-denominational City Life Church, Eastney Evangelical Free Church, Cornerstone Church Portsmouth and Christ Central, a Christian fellowship in Milton (registered in 1967 and 1983 respectively).
 Other registered places of worship include a Christadelphian meeting hall (1940), the Portsmouth Chapel of the Church of Jesus Christ of Latter-day Saints (1989), the Church of the Nazarene in Cosham (1942), the First Church of Christ, Scientist, Portsmouth (1956), and a meeting room of the Plymouth Brethren Christian Church in Cosham.